Security-Knowledge-Framework/SKF100-OWASP-top-10/owasp-top-10-content/chapter-1/index.md

-# Web Application Security and OWASP Top 10: Course Index
+# Web Application Security and OWASP® Top 10: Course Index

 ## 1.0 Introduction to Web Application Security

 - Overview of the key principles and practices of web application security.

-## 1.1 Overview of the OWASP Top 10 Project
+## 1.1 Overview of the OWASP® Top 10 Project

-- Understanding the origins and significance of the OWASP Top 10.
+- Understanding the origins and significance of the OWASP® Top 10.

 ## 2.0 A0: Broken Access Control